 If you’re new to zine construction or interested in dipping a toe in, this is a good place to start.
 Check out the templates we’ve culled from all over the interwebs and then practice on a few free, downloadable zines.
-Finally, check out what other people are doing at local L.A. bookstores that sells zines.
+Finally, see what other zinesters are making by seeking out local L.A. bookstores that sell zines.

 If you’re interested in making your own zine, these templates will give you an idea of the traditional layouts and how to assemble them.